thisisdeepakkumar/Movie_Recommendation_Engine/README.md

 # Movie Recommendation Engine
-The code for building a movie recommendation system could be found in this repository.
+The code for building a content based movie recommendation system could be found in this repository.

 ## **What Is a Recommendation Engine?**
 A recommendation engine is a data filtering tool that use machine learning algorithms to suggest the most relevant products to a certain user or customer.
 It works on the premise of identifying patterns in customer behavior data, which can be collected either implicitly or explicitly.